Navigate complex regulations with ease.

 The Dodd-Frank Protocol Process has three required steps; first, the submission of an adherence letter to the ISDA; second, the completion and delivery of the D-F Protocol Questionnaire; and, third, the matching of respective D-F Protocol Questionnaires.

-DAG can guide you through the complexities of the Dodd-Frank implementation effectively and efficiently.
-DAG will help clients implement all the necessary documentation to fulfill the reporting deadline to meet Dodd-Frank compliance, minimize management compliance risk and diminish the stresses associated with meeting the reporting requirements.
+DerivGroup can guide you through the complexities of the Dodd-Frank implementation effectively and efficiently.
+DerivGroup will help clients implement all the necessary documentation to fulfill the reporting deadline to meet Dodd-Frank compliance, minimize management compliance risk and diminish the stresses associated with meeting the reporting requirements.

 - Portfolio management and policy implementation